modmore/docs/en/04_Redactor/02_v3.x/03_Usage/Fred.md

 Redactor will now use the provided configuration set for the element.
 RTE Configs override other ways of setting the configuration set to use.

+## Limitations

+Only the "Simple" media browser is supported for inserting existing files and images.
+The standard MODX browser is not available in Fred.

+Redactor does not currently integrate with Fred's elFinder, but we may add that in a future release given enough people use Redactor with Fred.
+Be sure to let us know if you're using Fred and would like us to support the additional finder.

-## Tips
+## Fred Tips

 - [Shortcodes](../Shortcodes) are a great companion for a rich text editor in Fred.
 Just type `h2.` to switch to a header level 2.
 - Create different configurations for different elements.
+A primary blog content section could be configured to allow more toolbar features than a piece of hero text.